-We currently produce revenue through related party strategic relationships in the Peoples Republic of China ("China") that provide consultative services in advanced areas of immunotherapy and second opinion/referral services.
+We currently produce revenue through related party strategic relationships through Avalon Shanghai that provide consultative services in advanced areas of immunotherapy and second opinion/referral services.
 Our services include research studies; executive education; daily online executive briefings; tailored expert advisory services; and consulting and management services.
 We typically charge an annual fee.
 Through our services we attempt to focus our clients on important problems by providing an analysis of the evolving healthcare industry and the methods prevalent in the industry to solve those problems through counsel, business planning and support.
+We plan to expand our business services throughout the United States via our three major "Technology + Service" platforms, "Avalon Cell", "Avalon Telemedicine" and "Avalon Rehab".